Monshou1251/Monshou1251/README.md

 Full Stack Developer
 --------------------

-After a fulfilling three-year journey, I transitioned into coding, starting with backend technologies.
-Python was my inaugural programming language, and Django became my trusted backend framework.
+I've been coding for three years, refining my skills in various technologies and frameworks, starting with backend.
+Python was my first programming language, and Django became my trusted backend framework.
 Along the way, I discovered the allure of JavaScript and Vue.js, leading me to embrace a full-stack role.
 Currently, I'm actively working with Vue.js and Django.
 I'm looking forward to learning Nuxt.js, diving into the world of C language, and exploring deep algorithm concepts.

 💻 I specialize in Vue.js and Django.
 Currently, I'm expanding my skills by diving into the world of C language and crafting utility programs in Python.\
 🌐 Explore my portfolio: [GitHub](https://github.com/Monshou1251)\